Zerva5/P2P-Encrypted-Chat/README.md

 - Users can sign up for an account and also delete their account

 - SM must be implemented in Python

-# Design

-Use a Data Flow Diagrams (DFD) to design your application.
-Specify all security mechanisms used in your system, including cryptographic ciphers, keys, key generation mechanisms, and security protocols.
-Use the gitlab Wiki page for your work.
-Make sure that each team member edits their own contribution / annotation themselves.

-Explain how your design implements the requirements above.

 # Key Exchange
 Bob initializes chat with Alice and sends her his public key encrypted with her public key.